 13. Sell a Video Course/Information Product

-A great example of this is Josh Turner.
-He is a client who did a book with us called Connect, which hit the Wall Street Journal bestseller list.
-His book is about how to use LinkedIn to drive sales in your company; and the book, along with being very good, ends up driving many people to his advanced video course.
+Josh Turner wrote a book called Connect, which hit the Wall Street Journal bestseller list.
+His book is about how to use LinkedIn to drive sales in your company, and the book, along with being very good, ends up driving many people to his advanced video course.

 14. Sell a Software/SaaS Product